Gregory House: Character history

-House could not forgive Stacy for making the decision after he obviously did not want it, and this was the reason Stacy eventually left him.
+House could not forgive Stacy for making the decision after he obviously did not want the “safer” procedure; this was the reason Stacy eventually left him.
 House now suffers chronic pain in his thigh and uses a cane to aid his walking, though he often wields the cane for protection, pushing aside privacy curtains, stopping elevator doors, or knocking on doors.
 He also frequently takes Vicodin, a moderate to severe painkiller, to relieve his pain.
 House briefly breaks his dependency with psychiatric help, after he suffers a psychotic break.
 When Stacy makes her first appearance in season 1, she is married to a high school guidance counselor named Mark Warner.
 Although she and House have a brief intimate encounter during the second season, House eventually tells Stacy to go back to her husband, devastating her.
 In the season two finale "No Reason", the husband of one of House's former patients shoots him after his wife had committed suicide.
 At the beginning of season three, House temporarily regains his ability to walk and run after receiving ketamine treatment for his gunshot injuries; however, the chronic pain in his leg comes back and House, who seems depressed because of the returning pain, once again takes painkillers and uses his cane.
 The other doctors speculate his cane and opiate re-usage are due to his psychological tendencies.
+House eventually finds the one thing that seems to help the pain go away: practicing medicine.
+After he diagnoses a patient online for his team (without their knowledge), and shows his psychiatrist Dr. Nolan how this reduces his pain, Nolan suggests House resume his practice.